burlachenkok/exploring-python3/python3-note.md

 C and C++ have a *Strong Static Type System*.
 Examples of Languages with *Weak Type System* are [JavaScript](https://www.w3schools.com/js/default.asp) and [Perl](https://www.perl.org/books/beginning-perl/).

 Ruby and Python have a *Strong Dynamic Type System*.
 This means that:
-* Types are inferred at runtime (Dynamic Type System).
+* Types are inferred at runtime (Dynamic Type System)
-* Implicit conversions between types are not allowed (Strong Type System).
+* Implicit conversions between types are not allowed (Strong Type System)

 ## What is Object Orientated Programming (OOP) in CS